bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 species, IQR: 12–28, 7 phyla).
 For each species, we calculated the prevalence and distribution of genes across strains.
-Gene prevalence estimates based on inferred strains were highly correlated with the prevalence observed in high-quality reference genomes (r = 0.84, p &lt;
-1e-10; Fig. 4A), supporting the consistency of our estimates with the existing reference database.
+Gene prevalence estimates based on inferred strains were highly correlated with the prevalence observed in high-quality reference genomes (r = 0.84, p < 1e-10; Fig. 4A), supporting the consistency of our estimates with the existing reference database.

-Based on these de novo prevalence estimates, we assigned genes to the “core” (≥ 90% prevalence), “shell” (&lt; 90% and ≥ 15%), or “cloud” (&lt; 15%) pangenome fractions.
+Based on these de novo prevalence estimates, we assigned genes to the “core” (≥ 90% prevalence), “shell” (< 90% and ≥ 15%), or “cloud” (< 15%) pangenome fractions.
 We then calculated the portion of estimated gene content that fell into each prevalence class for each inferred strain (Fig. 4B).
 Computing the median first within and then across species, genes in the core fraction made up 70% (IQR: 63–76%) of